-Mercy Corps is preparing a number of emergency response programs and is looking for a strong Emergency Response Consortium Director to manage the emergency response work as a whole, including a large consortium of international and local implementing partners.
+Mercy Corps is preparing a number of emergency response programs and is looking for a strong Monitoring, Evaluation, Accountability & Learning (MEAL) Manager to lead the Monitoring, Evaluation, Accountability and Learning activities and initiatives for the emergency response work as a whole, including a large consortium of international and local implementing partners.
 The program will ensure basic needs for the most vulnerable in Nepal, as a response to the COVID-19 epidemic but also to ensure that the resilience of vulnerable households is strengthened and maintained into the monsoon season.
 Activities will include unconditional cash transfer, mostly via digital platforms, social and behavior change communications, WASH, health and nutrition programming, cross-cutting protection work, and key linkages to government shock responsive social protection systems, including influencing the humanitarian community via key lessons learned and knowledge management materials.
 The program will cover three provinces, including 7 districts and is expected to last approximately 6 months.
 However, Mercy Corps is scoping a number of new opportunities and interested in expanding some of this work beyond this particular program duration, so the ideal candidate will be interested in making a long-term commitment to a progressive, cutting-edge and dynamic team with Mercy Corps Nepal.

 General Position Summary

-As gender equality and social inclusion (GESI), safeguarding, governance and environmental sensitivity are crosscutting and core components of the all MC programs, the Consortium Director is required to own these components and ensure these components are integrated into his/her work area.
+As gender equality and social inclusion (GESI), safeguarding, governance, and environmental sensitivity are cross-cutting and core components of all MC projects, the MEAL manager is required to own these components and ensure these components are integrated into his/her work area.

 Essential Job Responsibilities

-The specific duties and responsibilities of the Consortium Director include, but are not limited to, the following:
+The specific duties and responsibilities of the MEAL manager include, but are not limited to, the following:

 Strategy & Vision

 - Provide overall leadership to the consortium on MEL and CARM systems and processes.